Nikolice/Learn-you-a-Haskell-for-great-good/01_starting_out/05_im_a_list_comprehension.md

 > **Note that:** weeding out lists (by predicates) – is also called “**filtering**”.

-We – took a list – of numbers; – and – we filtered them (by – the predicate)… Now – for another example.
+We – took a list (of numbers); – and – filtered it (by the predicate)… Now – for another example.

-Let's say: we want a comprehension which replaces *each* odd number (greater than `10`) with a "BANG!", and each odd number (which's less than `10`) with a "BOOM!"… If a number isn't odd – we throw it out of our list.
-For convenience, we'll put that comprehension inside a function – so we can *easily* reuse it.
+Let's say: we want a comprehension, which replaces *each* odd number (greater, than `10`) with a `BANG!`, and each odd number (which's less, than `10`) with a `BOOM!`… If a number isn't odd – we throw it out (of our list).
+For convenience: we'll – put that comprehension inside a function; – so, – we can *easily* reuse it.

 ```haskell
 boomBangs xs = [ if x < 10 then "BOOM!" else "BANG!" | x <- xs, odd x]
 ```

 The last part of the comprehension – is the predicate.
-The function `odd` – returns `True` on an odd number – and `False` on an even one.
-The element is included in the list – only if *all* the predicates evaluate to `True`.
+The function `odd` – returns `True` on an odd number (and – `False` – on an even one).
+The element will be included to the list – only if *all* the predicates evaluate to `True`.

 ```haskell
 ghci> boomBangs [7 ..
 13]